wanadev/obsidian-project/doc/ProjectManager.md

-# WanadevProjectManager: ProjecTManager
+# obsidian-project: ProjectManager

-`SerializedManager` is an class that can manage a project.
+`ProjectManager` is an class that can manage a project.
 Features:

 * Save a project as a Wanadev Project Format file (WPRJ),
 * Load a save project from a WPRJ file,